 I love challenges.
 I did well in school, got an advanced degree, traveled the world, and got married.
 Then everything changed…….I had kids!
 Everything else became secondary.
 I thought of child rearing as a profession and as an act of love that demanded everything I could bring to it.
 I have no regrets.
 After getting 5 kids to ages 17, 20, 23, 26, & 28, I had more time and started looking for “the next step.”
 CASA presented itself to me and it was a perfect fit.

-What has surprised you most about being a CASA?
+What is the most challenging part of being a CASA?